Open Bible Data Home About News OET Key

 Parallel YHN 11:19

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 BI Yhn 11:19 ©

-OET (OET-RV) so many of the Yudeans from there had come out to console Martha and Maria after the death of their brother.
+OET (OET-RV)so many of the Yudeans from there had come out to console Martha and Maria after the death of their brother.

-OET-LVAnd many of the Youdaiōns had_come to the Martha and Maria/(Mirəyām), in_order_that they_may_console them concerning their brother.
+OET-LVAnd many of the Youdaiōns had_come to the Martha and Maria/(Miryām), in_order_that they_may_console them concerning their brother.

 SR-GNTΠολλοὶ δὲ ἐκ τῶν Ἰουδαίων ἐληλύθεισαν πρὸς τὴν Μάρθαν καὶ Μαριὰμ, ἵνα παραμυθήσωνται αὐτὰς περὶ τοῦ ἀδελφοῦ.